Eric-Jalal/vedit/README.md

 # vedit

 `vedit` is a command-line utility designed to search for files based on a provided keyword.
 Once found, it allows the user to either edit the file, delete it, or copy its path to the clipboard.
-The script also offers an animated loading indication (-|/) while it searches for the files.

 ## Installation